arturjzapater/chitchat-server/README.md

 npm t
 ```

-To run end-to-end tests, make sure you have a copy of the [client](https://github.com/arturjzapater/chitchat-client) running on development mode and use:
+To run end-to-end tests, you will need a copy of the [client](https://github.com/arturjzapater/chitchat-client).
+Make sure that both client and server are running on development mode and use:

 ```bash
 npm run e2e